Sabre Corporation (SABR) Shares Down Despite Recent Market Volatility

 SABR’s Market Performance

-SABR stock saw a decrease of -4.98% in the past week, with a monthly decline of -25.10% and a quarterly a decrease of -37.68%.
-The volatility ratio for the week is 6.29%, and the volatility levels for the last 30 days are 5.74% for Sabre Corporation (SABR).
-The simple moving average for the last 20 days is -17.16% for SABR stock, with a simple moving average of -37.46% for the last 200 days.
+The stock of Sabre Corporation (SABR) has seen a -3.06% decrease in the past week, with a -26.64% drop in the past month, and a -35.92% fall in the past quarter.
+The volatility ratio for the week is 6.16%, and the volatility levels for the past 30 days are at 5.67% for SABR.
+The simple moving average for the last 20 days is -15.17% for SABR stock, with a simple moving average of -37.39% for the last 200 days.

 Analysts’ Opinion of SABR